ZevUhuru/ZevUhuru/README.md

 I build full stack, web applications that provide REAL value using JS and Python.

-I like to write essays as a hobby.
+I write essays as a hobby.

 ## Projects